miaomiaoyule/DUIThink/README.md

 - 8、支持开发者自定义控件
 - 9、实时预览窗体各dpi效果
 下载：http://121.5.53.246/DTDesigner2.0.zip

 # English introduction DUIThink
+DUIThink is a free and open source DirectUI interface library for Windows, which contains a complete set of desktop software development components.
+It is not so much an interface library as a development framework.
+The functional components are (thread pool, file operation, iocp network model, file listening, registry listening, file dragging, command line parsing, magnetic algorithm, memory pool, resolution conversion, string operation, etc.).
+You can use this framework directly to develop any desktop application you want.
+* * *
 Official website: http://121.5.53.246/
 QQ group: 885314879
 Video tutorial: https://space.bilibili.com/322458488?spm_id_from=333.788.b_765f7570696e666f.1

-Original Intention:
+# Original Intention:
-mfc can not do gorgeous ui, many places need to draw themselves, modify it is also troublesome
+- mfc can not do gorgeous ui, many places need to draw themselves, modify it is also troublesome
-Some ui libraries handwriting xml is inefficient, preview adjustment is also troublesome, what you see is what you get, some control properties can not remember but also use against the property table
+- handwriting xml is inefficient, preview adjustment is also troublesome, what you see is what you get, some control properties can not remember but also use against the property table

-DUIThink library:
+# DUIThink library:
 - 1、control layout on the top, bottom, left, right, center, relative, absolute
 - 2、the control size fixed width and height, maximum and minimum width and height, automatically adjust the width and height according to the text, automatically adjust the width and height according to the child control
 - 3、control background color, picture, rounded corner, gradient color